 The Division of Gynecologic Oncology’s strengths in patient care stem from our collaborative approach to health care and from our committed search for effective treatment options for our patients.
-Division faculty care for gynecologic oncology patients in both the UT Southwestern Health System and the Parkland Health and Hospital System.
+Division faculty care for gynecologic oncology patients in both the UT Southwestern Medical Center Health System and the Parkland Health & Hospital System.
 Regularly scheduled meetings ensure the coordination of care and individualization of treatment for each patient, regardless of where she receives her care.

 Harold C. Simmons Comprehensive Cancer Center